richmondu/face_pay/README.md

 ### Challenges:

 Deploying a facial recognition project can be a challenging task.
+1. Ensuring high accurracy for about 5000 employees can be challenging.
+ML/DL models will need to be trained and retrained as more employees use the technology.
-Upper managers can be quite hesitant to adapt to this technology especially due to privacy and ethical issues surrounding face recognition.
+2. Upper managers can be quite hesitant to adapt to this technology especially due to privacy and ethical issues surrounding face recognition.
 Its a digital project initiative for the well-funded companies with technology savvy directors and managers who are not afraid to experiment, fail and learn.